 - Reset All Settings: This removes all adjustments made to a photo in the Edit module.
-(This option can also be accessed from the Reset All button at the bottom of the Browse window.) - Reset Develop Settings: Removes only the settings applied in the Develop tab. - Reset Effects Settings: Removes only the settings applied in the Effects tab. - Reset Sky Settings: Removes only the settings applied in the Sky tab. - Reset Portrait Al Settings: Removes only the settings applied in the Portrait tab. - Reset All Retouching Tools: Resets any retouching applied anywhere in the Edit module. - Reset Local Adjustments: Removes all local adjustment layers. - Reset Liquify Tool: Resets any application of the Liquify tool in the Edit module. - Reset Crop: Returns the image to its original, uncropped size. - Reset Text: Removes any text blocks.
+(This option can also be accessed from the Reset All button at the bottom of the Browse window.) - Reset Develop Settings: Removes only the settings applied in the Develop tab. - Reset Effects Settings: Removes only the settings applied in the Effects tab. - Reset Sky Settings: Removes only the settings applied in the Sky tab. - Reset Portrait Al Settings: Removes only the settings applied in the Portrait tab. - Reset All Retouching Tools: Resets any retouching applied anywhere in the Edit module. - Reset Local Adjustments: Removes all local adjustment layers. - Reset Crop: Returns the image to its original, uncropped size. - Reset Text: Removes any text blocks.